per2jensen/dar-backup/README.md

 ## --list-files

   Use this option to see what will be backed up.
-  The result is stored in one of /tmp/dar-{FULL|DIFF|INC}-filelist.txt, depending on what type of backup ypu choose.
+  The result is stored in one of /tmp/dar-{FULL|DIFF|INC}-filelist.txt, depending on what type of backup you choose.

 ## --local-backup-dir